tigefa4u/tigefa4u.github.io/_posts/2012-03-14-how-to-generate-rake-task.md

 ---
 {% include JB/setup %}

 Have you ever written your own __rake tasks__?
 If you write them very often this post will be very usefull for you.
-I won't describe what is __rake task__ here because there are a lot of information about it yet.
+I wont describe what is __rake task__ here because there are a lot of information about it yet.
 I will tell you how to easy _generate_ __rake task__.

 Today I found interesting generator in __Ruby On Rails__.
 I have never read about it in any post, doc, book or tutorial, I have never seen it in any sceencast, I've never heart about it from any podcast and I wondered that Google doesn't tell me nothing about it.
 So I decided to write about it here.